Webvan

-Webvan was a dot-com company and grocery business that filed for bankruptcy in 2001 after 3 years of operation.
+Webvan was a dot-com company and grocery business that filed for bankruptcy in 2001 after three years of operation.
 It was headquartered in Foster City, California, United States.
 It delivered products to customers' homes within a 30-minute window of their choosing.
 At its peak, it offered service in ten US areas: the San Francisco Bay Area; Dallas; Sacramento; San Diego; Los Angeles; Orange County, California; Chicago; Seattle; Portland, Oregon; and Atlanta, Georgia.
 The company had hoped to expand to 26 cities by 2001.

 Long after the failure of Webvan, the concept of companies delivering groceries very quickly grew from about 2020, and several companies were vying for business from dark stores.

 History

-Webvan was founded in the heyday of the dot-com bubble in 1996 by Louis Borders, who also co-founded the Borders Group in 1971.
+Webvan was founded in the heyday of the dot-com bubble in 1996 by Louis Borders, who also co-founded Borders in 1971.

 Growth

 The company's investors pressured it to grow very fast to obtain first-mover advantage.
 This rapid growth was cited as one of the reasons for the downfall of the company.
 Webvan started taking orders in the San Francisco Bay Area in June 1999.

 Webvan placed a $1 billion order with Bechtel to build its warehouses, and bought a fleet of delivery trucks.
 In 2000, Webvan bought HomeGrocer, a competitor that was also losing money, for $1.2 billion in stock.
 At its peak in 2000, Webvan had $178.5 million in sales but it also had $525.4 million in expenses.